callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 categories:
 ---

 RSpec is tool to test Ruby code using a very English-like syntax.
-RSpec is one of the most popular testing frameworks in the Ruby and Rails communities today, along with MiniTest (the default testing framework used in Rails 4) and Test::Unit.
+RSpec is one of the most popular testing frameworks in the Ruby and Rails communities today, along with minitest (the default testing framework used in Rails 4) and Test::Unit.

-Testing is an essential part of making reliable code, as it establishes a rapid feedback loop and allows you to refactor code to your heart's content while ensuring that the code retains its original functionality.
+Testing is essential to writing reliable code.
+Not only does it establish a rapid feedback loop, but it also gives you the freedom to refactor your code to your heart's content while ensuring that the code retains its original functionality.

 ### How to Integrate RSpec Into Your App